 Start your day with a visit to the Imperial Citadel, which includes the Forbidden Purple City.
 The latter was almost totally destroyed during the Vietnam War's Tet Offensive, but the foliage-covered ruins are still atmospheric, and the gaping holes left by bombs give an idea of the destruction wreaked upon the country during the war.
 Head south by bus through coastal rice paddies and traverse the mountainous Hai Van Pass, stopping en route to see the traditional preparation of My Quang – a Vietnamese noodle dish originating from the Quang Nam Province.
 The local expert will show you how it is made, then enjoy a tasting with your group.
 Afterwards, continue to Hoi An (approximately 4 hours, with your lunch stop).
 This beautifully restored city retains the feel of centuries past, making it the sort of place that grows on you the more you explore it.
 Take the chance to indulge in some shopping and perhaps have some clothes tailored.
 There's a great array of original paintings, handcrafted woodwork, ceramics, embroidery, lanterns and fabrics on display.
 On arrival, your leader will take you on an orientation walk around the Ancient Town.
-In the evening check out one of Hoi An's fabulous restaurants or pull up a plastic chair at a communal table alongside locals and learn how to make one of central Vietnam’s most celebrated dishes, banh xeo.
+Dinner tonight is free and your leader can recommend the best local examples of Vietnamese cuisine.

-For early risers, take the opportunity to visit the Hoi An fish markets They are at their most vibrant in the mornings.
-In the later afternoon, be welcomed into the home of a local family for lunch where you will learn to prepare My Quang (Quang noodle), a specialty of this city.
+Today is free for you to explore Hoi An at your leisure and of course your leader can recommend the best food and activities.
+For early risers, take the opportunity to visit the Hoi An fish markets – they are at their most vibrant in the mornings!
 Afterwards, if the weather's fine, perhaps hit the local beach for a swim (a great way to get there is by bicycle, which you can hire in town).
 In the evening, you could enjoy some seafood by the water, or jump on a boat for a barbecue feast on a nearby island.